Published in Criminal Law on May 5, 2022.

 Has the Probationer Previously Violated Their Probation Sentence?

-If a court finds that someone has not taken advantage of their second chance, the likelihood of an executed sentence is likely to increase.
+In short, if a court finds that someone has not taken advantage of their second, third, or fourth chance, the likelihood of an executed sentence is likely to increase.

 What Happens if I Have Been Found to Have Violated a Term of My Probation?